har-in-air/STM32_CODE_EXAMPLES/usb/f411_fs_hid_mouse/README.md

-# USB FS HID Mouse
+# USB FS HID Bus-powered Mouse

 USB full-speed HID mouse implemented with WeAct STM32F411CEU6 "Black Pill" development board using MPU6050 accelerometer for pointer movement and two TTP223 capacitive buttons for left and right mouse buttons.
+This is configured as bus-powered, with no VBUS sensing i.e. the device assumes it is connected to a USB host if powered on.

 ## Credits